 Advertisement

 In medical terminology, chronic means “lasting a long time.”
-But the meaning of “lasting a long time” can have different meanings depending on the condition that you are referring to.
+But “lasting a long time” can have different meanings depending on the condition that you are referring to.
 For example:

 • Chronic migraine refers to having 15 or more migraines a month for three months or longer.

-• Chronic kidney disease is a condition where the kidneys stop working.
-There is no cure and treatment focuses on slowing the progression.
+• Chronic kidney disease occurs when the kidneys become damaged and stop working like they should.
+There is no cure and treatment focuses on slowing the progression of the condition.

-Here, we take a closer look at ulcerative colitis and what its status as a chronic condition means for people living with UC.
+Here’s what having a chronic condition means for people living with UC.

-Healthcare researchers have not identified the exact cause of UC or Crohn’s disease but believe the causes to be a combination of environmental triggers and genetic factors.
+Healthcare researchers have not identified the exact causes of UC, but believe it to be a combination of environmental triggers and genetic factors.
+When you have UC, it’s very important to work with healthcare providers who have experience with the condition.

 Relapse and remission

-As mentioned above, UC and Crohn’s disease are categorized as chronic conditions because they are lifelong conditions with no cure.
-But while there is no cure, these conditions can go into remission.
+There is no cure for UC.
+But this lifelong condition can go into remission with treatment.
 Remission refers to a period of time when symptoms go away.
-Achieving remission is a major goal of treating UC and Crohn’s disease.
+Achieving it is a major goal of treating IBD.

-However, achieving remission does not mean a condition is cured.
-Even if UC has been in remission for years, symptoms can return.
+Even if it has been in remission for years, however, symptoms of UC can return.
 This is called a relapse or flare.
 Relapses can be caused by a variety of triggers, including stress, taking certain medications, or stopping treatment.
 Changes to diet and eating certain foods can also trigger a relapse, and people with UC are encouraged to keep a food journal—even when symptoms are in remission.

 Treatment for UC looks a little different for everyone.
 People with UC experience different symptoms, respond to different types of medications, and have different triggers.
-The most important steps you can take toward achieving and maintaining remission are working with healthcare providers who have experience treating IBD and staying consistent with your treatment plan.
+The most important step you can take toward achieving and maintaining remission is working with healthcare providers who have experience treating IBD and staying consistent with your treatment plan.

 Article sources open article sources